HPWebdeveloper/laravel-failed-jobs/README.md

 - While Horizon primarily reads and writes data to Redis, Laravel-Failed-Jobs retrieves data from the failed_jobs table.
 - With Laravel-Failed-Jobs, you can enjoy the convenience of monitoring failed jobs in your application, regardless of your queue driver.
-This package brings the power and elegance of Laravel Horizon's failed job handling to your specific setup.
+This package brings the elegance of Laravel Horizon's failed jobs UI to your specific setup.
 - Remote Connection Mode: This package offers two operational modes, each with its distinct setup.
-The Basic mode setup and dashboard authentication mirror that of Laravel Horizon.
+The Basic mode setup enabling dashboard authentication mirror that of Laravel Horizon.
 Remote mode is particularly beneficial for applications functioning solely as API service providers, where there is no user model or admin user.
 In such scenarios, the Gate definition within `FailedJobsServiceProvider`,